Faster Verified Explanations for Neural Networks: Introduction

-\textbf{Contributions.} We address the aforementioned challenges through three main contributions: \begin{enumerate} \item \textbf{Verifier-Optimal Robust Explanations.} \looseness=-1 We introduce a new, practically achievable counterpart of optimal robust explanations -- verifier-optimal robust explanations -- that explicitly incorporate the behavior of a given verifier and its underlying practical compromises on completeness (Section~\ref{sec:v-optimal-x}).
-Our notion partitions the input features into (i) \emph{invariants}, for which the verifier proves robustness, (ii) \emph{counterfactuals}, for which the verifier identifies perturbations causing misclassification, and (iii) \emph{unknowns}, where verification remains inconclusive.
+\subparagraph*{Contributions.} We address the aforementioned challenges through three main contributions: \begin{enumerate} \item \textbf{Verifier-Optimal Robust Explanations (Section~\ref{sec:v-optimal-x})}.
+We introduce a new and practically achievable counterpart of optimal robust explanations -- \emph{verifier-optimal robust explanations} -- that explicitly incorporates the behavior of a given verifier and its de facto incompleteness.
+Our notion partitions the input features into: (i) \emph{invariants}, for which the verifier proves robustness, (ii) \emph{counterfactuals}, for which the verifier identifies perturbations causing misclassification, and (iii) \emph{unknowns}, where verification remains inconclusive.
 This viewpoint better reflects what can be guaranteed in practice and enables the discovery of counterfactuals at a scale unattainable with prior definitions.
 Figure~\ref{fig:sub2} shows the verifier-optimal robust explanation computed by our approach for the same MNIST image and convolutional model of Figure~\ref{fig:sub1}.
 In this case, the explanation is \emph{hierarchical}, with the most informative pixels (i.e., the counterfactuals, highlighted in yellow) covering only a small portion of the image.
-Importantly, the definition of verifier-optimal robust explanation is a generalization of that of optimal robust explanations: when the verifier is complete, the set of unknowns is empty and verifier-optimal robust explanations coincide exactly with optimal robust explanations (Lemma~\ref{lem}).
+Importantly, the definition of verifier-optimal robust explanation is a generalization of optimal robust explanations: when the verifier is complete, the set of unknowns is empty and verifier-optimal robust explanations coincide exactly with optimal robust explanations (Lemma~\ref{lem}).